gryphonshafer/exact/README.md

 This skips turning on the [warnings](https://metacpan.org/pod/warnings) pragma.

+## `nofeatures`

+Normally, [exact](https://metacpan.org/pod/exact) will enable all available [feature](https://metacpan.org/pod/feature)s.
+Applying `nofeatures` causes this behavior to be skipped.
+You can still explicitly set features and/or bundles.

+## `noskipexperimentalwarnings`

+Normally, [exact](https://metacpan.org/pod/exact) will disable experimental warnings.
+This skips that disabling step.

 ## `noutf8`

 This skips turning on UTF8 in the source code context.
 Also skips setting